changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 3 - Order-to-Cash/hands-on-lab.md

 - Search for ```SAP S4 HANA``` in the left panel of Apps Section.
 - Search for the following in the top search bar.
     ```
-    Create a purchase order in S4 HANA
+    Get a purchase order details from S4 HANA
     ```
 ![Alt text for image](./screenshot_assets/O2C_Get_Purchase_Order/5.png)
 ![Alt text for image](./screenshot_assets/O2C_Get_Purchase_Order/6.png)